IBM/ibm-cos-vm-iac/README.md

 ## Prerequisites

 Before running the main build script from within the [source directory](src/) you need to have a Linux console on a system with libvirt/KVM installed.
-Tests were performed on a Fedora 33 system.
+Tests were performed on Fedora 33, Fedora 34 and RHEL 8.4.
 You'll need at least the following packages installed
 * qemu-img, qemu-kvm, libvirt, libvirt-client - for Fedora, please see [Getting started with Virtualization](https://docs.fedoraproject.org/en-US/quick-docs/getting-started-with-virtualization/)
 * virt-install